 Contact your institutional system/network administrator before installing Cytomine so that they create DNS entries and make their HTTP port (80) accessible for CORE_URL, IMS_URLS and UPLOAD_URL.

 Then, you can deploy Cytomine by launching these two following commands in the Bootstrap directory (the installation of Cytomine can take up to 1 hour depending on network and server speed):

 Step 5 - Install test data (optional)

-At the end of the installation we recommend to install test data (which takes roughly 30 additional minutes) in order to follow our user guide.
+At the end of the installation we recommend to install test data (which takes roughly 30 additional minutes) in order to follow examples from our user guide.

 In case of problems, see page Known problems of v1.0 (and specially the entry "Error : postgis_data not found/not started").

 Please note that in some environments problems arise with network configuration (firewall) preventing docker to retrieve required packages from Internet.
 If docker fails to install the base container with error messages related to archive.ubuntu.com, you should first clean docker containers (using the first script above then the following command: sudo docker rmi $(sudo docker images -q) ) ; then you have to edit the DNS in the default docker configuration file and restart docker service as explained here: http://stackoverflow.com/questions/24151129/docker-network-calls-fail-during-image-build-on-corporate-network

 Please note that server components might take one or two minutes to boot the first time (which will generate a "502 Bad Gateway message" or the browser to wait for a reponse).